MinaProtocol/mina/src/app/test_executive/README.md

 --mount "type=bind,source=/<path to service account keyfile>/o1labs-gcp-192920-cd2c1759278d.json,dst=/keys/o1labs-gcp-192920-cd2c1759278d.json,readonly" \
 --env GOOGLE_APPLICATION_CREDENTIALS=/keys/o1labs-gcp-192920-cd2c1759278d.json \
 --env GCLOUD_API_KEY \
---env AWS_ACCESS_KEY_ID \
---env AWS_SECRET_ACCESS_KEY \
---env AWS_DEFAULT_REGION=us-west-2 \
 gcr.io/o1labs-192920/mina-test-executive@sha256:92c8f0315b53edfba0d885fdc12928e2a91811928ce751b65f943811c0c84463

 ```

 As you'll notice, the env vars `TEST_NAME`, `MINA_IMAGE`, `ARCHIVE_IMAGE`, `DEBUG_BOOL` are the same as the flags and arguments that you'd put into the idiomatic command that you'd be using if you were directly running mina-test-executive in your terminal.
 Refer to the section [`mina-test-executive` command line breakdown](README.md#mina-test-executive-command-line-breakdown) for a detailed explaination of the arguments and flags.

-The env vars `GOOGLE_APPLICATION_CREDENTIALS`, `GCLOUD_API_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION` are the same env vars that you set up in the earlier section of this readme [GCP credentials and infrastructure related env vars](README.md#gcp-credentials-and-infrastructure-related-env-vars).
-The `--mount` argument tells docker to put the keyfile of the service account onto the file system inside of the container, so that processes running inside the container can access the keyfile.
+The env vars `GOOGLE_APPLICATION_CREDENTIALS`, `GCLOUD_API_KEY`, are the same GCP access credentials environment variables that you set up in the earlier section of this readme [GCP credentials and infrastructure related env vars](README.md#gcp-credentials-and-infrastructure-related-env-vars).
+The `--mount` argument simply tells docker to put the keyfile of the service account onto the file system inside of the container, so that processes running inside the container can access the keyfile.
 The env var `GOOGLE_APPLICATION_CREDENTIALS` is to be set to the path to the keyfile inside the container, not the path to the keyfile on the host machine, so unless you've modified other things there's no need to modify it.

 #### Compile Lucy from source